Frozen shoulder, the big mystery!

 Click on the picture below this to see a brief video with a 3D model of the shoulder joint.

 The shoulder joint is the most unstable joint in the body and more prone to injury than any other joint complex.
-There are actually five joints that make the shoulder complex.
+There are actually four joints that make the shoulder complex.
 These are:

 There are several problems that can occur within any of the above joints.
 Frozen shoulder is just one of them and the official medical name is adhesive capsulitis, which is a shoulder condition that limits your range of motion.
 The common symptoms are generally swelling, pain, and stiffness and most often occurs between the ages of 40 and 60.
 It is interesting that frozen shoulder occurs more frequently between these age groups.
 Age 40 seem to be a marker for major hormonal changes beginning to occur, although this is not an absolute depending on an individual’s diet, lifestyle and exercise choices.
 If you have hormonal imbalances, diabetes, or a weakened immune system, you may be more prone to inflammations of the joints.